yiheng98/ProfMal/README.md

   docker load -i dynamic_env.tar
   ```

 + ProfMal leverages [DeepSeek-V3](https://github.com/deepseek-ai/DeepSeek-V3), You can deploy the model on your own server or access it via an API.
-See llm.py: implement your connection logic in *connect_with_retry*, and set *base_url* if necessary.
+See llm.py: implement your connection logic in *connect_with_retry*, and set *base_url* in *OpenAI* APi if necessary.

 + Set up the `config.yaml`